jonhattan/drush-shrinkdb/README.md

 ### Via composer

-Package `drupal/drush_shrinkdb` is available both at http://packages.drupal.org/8.
+Package `drupal/drush_shrinkdb` is available at http://packages.drupal.org/8.

 You can require it in your composer project as usual: